dtekcth/data101/src/beginner/cli/powershell.md

 operation.
 Here you can either press the key in square brackets that corresponds to the option you want, or leave it empty for the default option, followed by !kbd[Enter] to continue.

-To access environment variables, use `$Env:<variable>`, where you replace `<variable>` with then name of the variable you're interested in.
-Both commands and environment variables are case-insensitive on Windows.